 We recommend you start with your timeline.
 Generally, start your planning at least a month ahead of your first virtual trade show experience.
 You will need at least two weeks for design alone — from ideating to lining up final assets — and you should plan to practice at least twice before going live.

 Develop a trade show Theme

 Make sure audiences know they’re entering a whole new experience with a well-defined theme that carries through to your design and tone.

-At ON24, we created “Beyond the Webinar,” a virtual trade show showcasing the breadth of what the ON24 Digital Experience Platform has to offer.
+At ON24, we created “Beyond the Webinar,” a virtual trade show showcasing the breadth of what the ON24 platform has to offer.
 We wanted to carry that theme through and decided to emulate the experience you’d get at trade shows.
 So, we create a virtual booth that attendees could visit and interact with.